 |½ serv. grain group||½ serv. grain group||½ serv. grain group|

 |1 ½ oz of meat||1 ½ oz of meat|

 IF YOUR CHILD HAS AN ALLERGY TO A SPECIFIC FOOD, WE MUST HAVE AN OFFICIAL WRITTEN STATEMENT FROM YOUR DOCTOR that a particular food should not be served to your child, otherwise all foods will be offered.
 An Allergy Statement Form will need to be filled out by your child’s physician.
-You can get this form from the Health Assistant, or ask your child’s teacher or your Family Advocate.
+You can get this form from the Health Specialist, or ask your child’s teacher or your Family Advocate.